-The cotton patch goose is the breed we plan to raise.
-They are listed as critical by the livestock conservancy.
+We originally planned to raise cotton patch geese.
+This breed is listed as critical by the livestock conservancy.
 They were originally used to weed cotton and cornfields until the 1950s.

 Cotton patch geese are an auto-sexing breed.
-Meaning you can tell the sex of the bird by the coloring in both goslings and adults.
+This means you can tell the sex of the bird by the coloring in both goslings and adults.

-African geese are on the watch list on the livestock conservancy.
-This breed, along with its closely related Chinese goose, are considered great as guard geese.
+African geese are on the watch list of the livestock conservancy.
+This breed, along with its closely related Chinese goose, is considered great as guard geese.